Bourkou Louise Kabo: Early life

-Entrance into politics
+Political career

 Kabo joined the Parti Progressiste Tchadien, where her Sara background aided her entry into politics.
 They chose her to run for parliament in 1962.
 She became the first woman elected to the parliament of Chad that year.
 She later recalled that her opinions were respected in the assembly despite being the only woman there.
 She supported François Tombalbaye despite his authoritarian governance.
 After Tombalbeye dismissed the parliament in 1964, Kabo and PPT colleague Kalthouma Nguembang visited the United States, Israel, and Madagascar.
 In the U.S., she received some support to establish a mothers' school.
 Kabo also recruited female teachers in travels through rural Chad.
 Her second husband, Alphone Ndoyengar Nodjimbang, was named secretary of education by Tombalbeye.

 She refused to support Tombalbaye during his cultural revolution in the early 1970s, modeled after that of Mobutu Sese Seko.
 She was not fond of his decision to mandate all men to be circumcised, or his reliance on Haitian advisors.
 However, she later said he was the best leader of Chad that there was and his later behavior was a deviation from his earlier rule.
 After he was killed in 1975, she worked in the Ministry of Education until 1977.